puppetlabs/dellemc-powerstore/README.md

 ## Limitations

-The module has been tested on CentOS 7 only but should work on any platform Bolt supports.
+The module has been tested on CentOS 7 and Windows 10 only but should work on any platform Bolt supports.

 ## Development